 Statism is the belief that the state should have central authority over society, often prioritizing state power over individual freedom.
 Rooted in ideologies like Hegelianism, Marxism, and various authoritarian regimes, Statism sees the state as the primary solution to human problems, believing that centralized control and collective effort can bring about human flourishing.
 Statists view human nature as malleable and fundamentally improvable through state intervention, education, and, when necessary, coercion.
-Statism has manifested in various political forms—socialism, communism, and extreme nationalism—each proposing that societal ills can be resolved by increasing the state’s reach and authority over the lives of individuals.
+Statism has manifested in various political forms—communism, and national socialism—each proposing that societal ills can be resolved by increasing the state’s reach and authority over the lives of individuals.

 Implementation and View of Human Nature: Statism often seeks to implement its ideology through laws, regulations, and state-controlled institutions.
 It typically minimizes or replaces other social structures (like the family, religious institutions, or private enterprise) with state-run programs.
 Viewing human nature as essentially cooperative but misguided, Statists believe that people can be shaped by proper governance, education, and a controlled economic environment.
 Consequently, they often believe that human problems—like inequality, ignorance, and even morality—can be addressed by establishing state-driven moral standards and equitable distributions of wealth and opportunity.